Max-Schmeling/excel-essential-tools/README.md

 # Disclaimer

-Do whatever you want with the source code, but make it open source when you publish anything based on the conents of this repository!
+Do whatever you want with the source code, but make it open source when you publish anything based on the contents of this repository!
 Also do not sue me and do not make me responsible for any damage caused by the use of the addin.
 When using VBA-based addins its always a good idea to save your work regularly.